jkhsjdhjs/maubot-webhook/README.md

 ### `force_json`
 This setting takes a boolean and specifies whether the request body should be interpreted and parsed as json, even if the content type says otherwise.

+### `ignore_empty_messages`
+This setting takes a boolean and specifies whether a message should be sent if the message is empty.
+If `false` (the default) a message will be send for every successful message consumed by the webhook.
+If `true` if the template generates an empty message, no message is sent to the matrix client.

 ## Formatting